Skpow1234/PeerVault/README.md

 - Add proper peer discovery and resilient replication
 - Replace demo logic in `main.go` with your own application code
 - **GraphQL API**: Use the GraphQL API for building web applications and integrations
+- **REST API**: Use the REST API for simple operations and webhook integrations
 - **Real-time monitoring**: Leverage GraphQL subscriptions for real-time system monitoring
 - **API extensions**: Extend the GraphQL schema with custom types and resolvers